HHS/TANF-app/docs/User-Research/Flat File Metadata Guide.md

 # Metadata validation definitions

 **Automatic Validation**: Validation that can happen *without* a user manually inputting metadata.
-This includes values associated to users (e.g. Fips / Tribal codes), user actions inherently tied to metadata (e.g. An action labeled as “Create TANF Report for Q1 of 2020” as opposed to a blank slate style “New Report”), and properties that do not change (e.g. Title fields of the header and trailer).
+This includes values associated to users (e.g. Fips and Tribal codes), user actions inherently tied to metadata (e.g. An action labeled as “Create TANF Report for Q1 of 2020” as opposed to a blank slate style “New Report”), and properties that do not change (e.g. Title fields of the header and trailer).